-SMITH: Thank you so much.
+Mr. SMITH.
+Thank you so much.
 Glad to be here.
-I'd like to have some good provocative discussion her in the Q&A, so I'm going to rush through my points because here at the tail end a lot of folks have touched on the points that were also in my remarks.
+I'd like to have some good provocative discussion here in the Q&A, so I'm going to rush through my points because here at the tail end a lot of folks have touched on the points that were also in my remarks.

-Just a brief background, my great uncle was in the original gold rush.
-And from there, followed the economy down to the red gold in Bristol Bay, and was part of the salmon industry.
-And that's where I grew up in the family homestead in Bristol Bay, part of a tug and barge company that really got its start in the fisheries business, and then as the federal government and the BIA specifically, started investing in basic schools and other village services, the U.S. Post Office came in, that was the origin of the family company.
-So a lot of the transportation businesses that got started really were through a federal infrastructure investment.
+Just a brief background; my great uncle was in the original gold rush, and from there, followed the economy down to the red gold in Bristol Bay, and was part of the salmon industry.
+And that's where I grew up, in the family homestead in Bristol Bay, part of a tug and barge company that really got its start in the fisheries business, and then as the Federal Government and the Bureau of Indian Affairs specifically started investing in basic schools and other village services, the U.S. Post Office came in, that was the origin of the family company.
+So a lot of the transportation businesses that got started really were through a Federal infrastructure investment.

-So from the private sector, you know, my punchline and my remarks will basically be driven down to the fact that as a pioneer state we really look to the federal government to help us provide a lot of the basic infrastructure that provides safety and economy.
+So from the private sector, you know, my punch line and my remarks will basically be driven down to the fact that as a pioneer state we really look to the Federal Government to help us provide a lot of the basic infrastructure that provides safety and economy.
 And that economy is with better ports and with sharing infrastructure development that is done on a sustainable and local business.